 All you have to do is go back and forth with your default setting and the preview in order to make your book as perfect as you want it to be.
 I’ll explain how you can do just that in the next part of the guide.

 Hope this helped you a little.
-Don’t hesitate to drop your questions in the comments section below or to tweet me at @vdvestelle.
+Don’t hesitate to drop me your questions on Twitter at @vdvestelle.